 Android Officially Rolls Out Google Assistant Shortcuts, Improves Voice Access

 Google has released a slew of updates to Android, including several around its voice AI capabilities.
-The Voice Access service for those with limited mobility has improved how well it understands complex characters and has begun testing a way to follow the user’s eyeliner.
+The Voice Access service for those with limited mobility has improved how well it understands complex characters and has begun testing a way to follow the user’s eye line.
 Meanwhile, Google Assistant has added several new shortcuts and enabled search for actions within third-party apps.

 Google Assistant’s shortcuts enable users to open and activate an app’s functions with a single command.
 They appeared last year, but Google may have just been testing them as no announcement was made.
 Google highlighted how users could pay bills with Capital One, resume a run with Strava, or check Yahoo Finance stock numbers right from the lock screen.
 Other apps are expected to be available soon.
 More importantly, there’s a new command of “Hey Google, shortcuts” that lets users see all of the options for voice commands based on the apps installed on Android.